Creating a Telegram bot for Proxmox notifications

 • A deliberate VM stop or restart.

-• A temporary firewall block on a node to simulate node down.
+• A temporary firewall block on a node to simulate a node going down.

 • A simulated failed backup or a test log line injected to /var/log/syslog.

-Use the same curl sendMessage command to simulate how real alerts will appear.
-Confirm timestamps, VM names and node names are included in the message so you know what to act on.
+Use the same curl sendMessage command to simulate how real alerts will look.
+Check that timestamps, VM names, and node names are included in the message so you know what to act on.

 Exploring external monitoring tools for Proxmox alerts

-If you need alert history, dashboards or fancy routing, pick one of these:
+If you need alert history, dashboards, or better routing, pick one of these:

 • Prometheus + Alertmanager for metric-based alerts and grouping.